St James the Apostle Primary School does not tolerate bullying or harassment in any form.

 Reporting and Follow Up

-Students are made aware of the teachers’ presence on yard duty and are encouraged to report incidents of behaviours which may be seen as bullying as it occurs.
+Learners are made aware of the teachers’ presence on yard duty and are encouraged to report incidents of behaviours which may be seen as bullying as it occurs.